bilbostack/website/content/laprevia/speakers/laura-lacarra.en.md

 +++
 layout = 'speaker-detail'
 type = 'laprevia'
-name = 'Laura Lacarra Arcos'
-title = 'Laura Lacarra Arcos'
-tagline = 'Head of Developer Relations Telefónica Open Gateway ' image = 'img/speakers/laura.jpeg'
+description = 'Laura Lacarra Arcos in laPrevia of Bilbostack' title = 'Laura Lacarra Arcos' tagline = 'Head of Developer Relations Telefónica Open Gateway ' image = 'img/speakers/laura.jpeg'
 +++

 # Laura Lacarra Arcos

 Laura Lacarra is responsible for developer relations at Telefonica Open Gateway, the initiative to transform the network into a programmable one.
 Laura is a Computer Engineer specializing in AI, Big Data, and API architecture.
 Recently, she has been recognized as an exemplary citizen of Zaragoza for promoting science, creating local communities, and empowering women and girls in science.